 - Dental care is expensive and out of reach without insurance or a high income.

 - Tooth disease and loss is inevitable, so we might as well just accept it.

 - Dental care is low priority, behind food, housing, and medical care in importance.

-But the truth, based on recommendations from experts in oral and dental care, tells us differently.
+But the truth, based on recommendations from experts in oral and dental health, tells us differently.

 - Care of our teeth is functional- we need a healthy mouth for eating, drinking, breathing, and talking.
 Our mouths also help us interact with other people emotionally- frowning, smiling, kissing, singing.

 - Oral care is a basic component of health care, vitally important to overall health.
 I’ll say more about this later.

 - Dental care can be affordable; it’s probably more costly if neglected.